- Entertainment and Media»

 I think the acting is solid, D’Onofrio plays a stunning psychopath.
 The movie made me uncomfortable at times, but no more than other movies with this type.
 Most of the violence happens off-screen but it is clear when it arrives at the aftermath.
 I especially appreciated the restraint of the writers in not taking the movie into territories where some go.
 It never goes too far.

 I give Chained 4 empty cereal bowls out of 5.

 Friday The 13th

 Real - Inspired by reports in the LA times of a string of deaths of Cambodian immigrants - they were too scared to go back to sleep.
-Some died in their sleep for no apparent reason
+Some died in their sleep for no clear reason

 Silence of the Lambs

 Made up - Fictional character made up and turned into a few movies and a television series.
 The only reference found to a real life person was a man imprisoned for killing one person who was a close friend

 A little clip from the movie - will he decide to be like Bob?

 Jennifer Lynch the writer and director, is perhaps a name you have heard.
 I thought it sounded familiar when I researched her and found she wrote the book behind the Twin Peaks series - The Secret Life of Laura Palmer.